 It depends.
-Patients who have this type of seizure may have one or several in a row.
-When an atonic seizure occurs, make sure the person is in a safe place to prevent injuries from a fall.
+People can have just one atonic seizure or several in a row.
+When an atonic seizure happens, try your best to make sure the person is in a safe place to prevent injuries and falls.

 How are atonic seizures treated?

 - A variety of seizure medicines can be used to treat these seizures, including valproic acid, topiramate, zonisamide, levetiracetam, lamotrigine, clonazepam, chlorazepate, lorazepam, clobazam, rufinamide, felbamate, and sometimes others.

 - However, medicines often have limited effectiveness against atonic seizures.